Scandinavia Adventure: Norway, Denmark and Sweden

 - Sample incredible Norwegian seafood, Danish Smørrebrød and Swedish meatballs

-- Wander the cobblestone streets of Medieval Gamla Stan, one of the largest and best preserved in Europe
+- Wander the cobblestoned streets of Medieval Gamla Stan, one of the largest and best preserved in Europe

 **Biking is not mandatory, we will provide a walking tour option for those who choose not to bike.

-We’ll have two full days to explore this harbor side city.
-Check out the trendy neighbourhoods of Grünerløkka and Aker Brygge, feel what it’s like to soar through the air on skis at Holmenkollbakken, home of the 1952 Winter Olympics, and learn the fascinating history of Nordic sea and polar exploration at some of Oslo’s world famous museums.
-Finally, take in the stunning Oslo Fjord as we say goodbye to Norway and continue our journey to Denmark.
+We’ll have three full days to explore this harborside city.
+Check out the trendy neighborhoods of Grünerløkka and Aker Brygge, become a chocolatier at the Freia chocolate factory, and learn the fascinating history of Nordic sea and polar exploration at some of Oslo’s world-famous museums.
+Finally, take in the stunning Oslo Fjord as we say goodbye to Norway and continue our journey to Denmark via an overnight ferry!

 With more than half the population commuting by bicycle, Copenhagen is on track to become one of the ‘greenest’ cities on earth.
 Feel like a local as you cycle through the best parts of the city led by our Copenhagen native guide.
 Take a refreshing dip or hang out with the locals by the river at Islands Brygge, and enjoy delicious Smørrebrød – open sandwiches – at one of the city’s famed food halls.
-We’ll top off our time in Copenhagen with a magical evening at Tivoli gardens, the second oldest operating amusement park in the world, where the likes of Walt Disney and Hans Christian Andersen drew inspiration for their timeless classics.
+Spend a magical evening at Tivoli gardens, the second oldest operating amusement park in the world, where the likes of Walt Disney and Hans Christian Andersen drew inspiration for their timeless classics.

 DAYS 13-15: STOCKHOLM